neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/PageRendering.rst

 It becomes clear that Neos gives as much control over the markup as possible to the
-integrator: No body markup, no styles, only little Javascript to record the last visited URI (to redirect back to after logging in).
-Except for the base URI and the charset nothing related to the content output by default.
+integrator: No body markup, no styles, only little Javascript to record the last visited URI (to redirect back to it after logging in).
+Except for the base URI and the charset nothing related to the content is output by default.

 If the template is filled with the following content::